Cranberry supplement research by Ray Sahelian, M.D. Health benefit of cranberry juice and cranberry supplements

 concentrations in men.

-Foods, Laval University, Quebec G1K 7P4, Canada and Lipid Research Center Laval
+University, Quebec, Canada and Lipid Research Center Laval University

 Studies have suggested that flavonoid consumption may be cardioprotective, and a